WHO WE ARE

 Herman Schaffer, VICE President

-Herman Schaffer is Assistant Commissioner for Community Outreach for New York City Emergency Management (NYCEM) , where he coordinates NYCEM's outreach efforts to increase awareness around individual and community disaster preparedness.
+Herman Schaffer is the Deputy Commissioner for Community Engagement for New York City Emergency Management (NYCEM), where he coordinates NYCEM's outreach efforts to increase awareness around individual and community emergency preparedness.
 Herman was a Peace Corps Volunteer in Chalilo, Zambia, a village 60 miles Northwest of Serenje.
 During his service he worked to develop rural communities ability to address issues around Water, Sanitation, and Hygiene Education (WASHA).
+Herman has a Masters in Social Work from Hunter College.

 James Moser, Secretary